JudeQuintana/terraform-main/dual_stack_networking_trifecta_demo/README.md

 - [dual stack vpc with multiple ipv6 cidr blocks](https://aws.amazon.com/blogs/networking-and-content-delivery/architect-dual-stack-amazon-vpc-with-multiple-ipv6-cidr-blocks/)

 The resulting architecture is a ipv4 only or a dual stack hub and spoke topology (zoom out):
+Note: pic is old but VPCs in the demo will have /18
 ![tnt](https://jq1-io.s3.amazonaws.com/tnt/tnt.png)

 ## Trifecta Demo Time